-Employee engagement has been very valuable for us.
-Unfortunately, the big problem is that is has always acted as kind of an adrenaline shot inside of our organizations.
+Employee engagement has been very valuable to us.
+Unfortunately, the big problem is that it has always acted as kind of an adrenaline shot inside of our organizations.

 Typically what happens is that an organization does an annual employee engagement survey.
 Then, they find out that employees are relatively unhappy and they try to introduce some kind of a perk.
 This includes free food, maybe work from home on Friday, you know, some kind of a perk.
 The problem with that is that it does very little to motivate employees.

 What are the advantages for companies investing on it?
 Does it help to retain talent?